 The slightest asymmetry or malformation of the nose can affect a person’s overall appearance and distract from other features.
 Because of its location, a nose that is crooked or out of proportion with a person’s face is difficult to conceal.
-Fortunately, nose surgery, also known as rhinoplasty, is available from our experienced cosmetic plastic surgeon, Dr Craig Layt, at our Gold Coast practice.
-Any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+Fortunately, nose surgery, also known as rhinoplasty, is available from our experienced plastic surgeon, Dr Craig Layt.
+This treatment can enhance the aesthetics of your nose and improve balance among facial features, and it can also be performed to repair functional problems such as a deviated septum.

 What is a rhinoplasty?

-A rhinoplasty is the medical term for nose surgery which may be either cosmetic or reconstructive.
+A rhinoplasty is the medical term for nose surgery, which may be either cosmetic or reconstructive.
 It is a procedure which aims to correct problems associated with the shape and function of the nose.
-It involves a general anaesthetic and can be performed as an inpatient or on a day stay basis.
+This treatment involves a general anaesthetic and can be performed as an inpatient or on a day-stay basis.

 Nose Surgery Photos

-These before and after photos are of patients that have had surgery performed by Dr Layt.
+These before-and-after photos depict a patient that has had rhinoplasty surgery performed by Dr Layt.
+Below the images, you will find a link to more rhinoplasty before-and-after photos.
 These patients have consented to the photos being shown.
 These are actual photos and have not been altered or digitally enhanced.
-Every patient is an individual and therefore final surgical results will vary from patient to patient.
+Note that every patient is an individual and therefore final surgical results will vary from patient to patient.

-Immediately after nose surgery you will have a splint on the outside of your nose and sometimes some inside your nose.
+Immediately after nose surgery you will have a splint on the outside of your nose.
+Some patients may require a splint on the inside of the nose, as well.
 These will be removed about one week after rhinoplasty.
-You will not usually have any packs in your nose but there will usually be a piece of gauze under the nose which will catch any fluid that may come out of your nose.
+Nasal packs inside the nose are not often necessary; however, most patients will need a piece of gauze placed under the nose for a temporary period, which will catch any fluid that may come out of the nose.
 This should be changed as required.
 The day after the nose surgery you will probably notice some bruising under your eyes.
-This is normal and should not alarm.
-When the splint is removed the final result will not be totally evident.
+This is normal and should be no cause for alarm.
+When the splint is removed the final result will not be totally evident yet.
 There will be some swelling present and this will go down with time.